 Note: A CXFS mount point or directory beneath a mount point can be mapped to another drive letter by using the subst command from a command shell to which the application can write.
-See "Application Cannot Create File Under CXFS Drive Letter" on page 248.
+See "Application Cannot Create File Under CXFS Drive Letter" on page 249.

 - A Windows node can support regular files, directories, and links.
 However, it does not support other XFS file types. - Symbolic links cannot be distinguished from normal files or directories on a Windows node.
-Opening a symbolic link will open the target of the link, or will report file not found if it is a dangling link. - You can move, rename, or delete a symbolic link; however, you cannot copy a symbolic link.
-Copying a valid symbolic link will result in copying the file or directory that the link refers to, rather than the normal UNIX behavior that copies the link itself.
+Opening a symbolic link will open the target of the link, or will report file not found if it is a dangling link. - By default, copying a symbolic link will result in copying the file or directory that the link refers to, rather than the normal UNIX behavior that copies the link itself.
+To copy the link itself, you must use the cp -a option.